murthy1811/gangas_biryani/README.md

 ## Testing

-The testing data for this project can be found in a separate file called [here](https://github.com/murthy1811/Milestone-Project-3-AirBubble/blob/master/TESTING.md).change the link
+The testing data for this project can be found in a separate file called [here](https://github.com/murthy1811/gangas_biryani/blob/master/TESTING.md).

 ### Issues and Solutions
 * While adding the Reviews model, several issues popped due to the python code errors.
 Each error is fixed by carefully studying-